 Virtual Reality is the perfect platform for 360-degree video and photos, as it provides an even more realistic and immersive experience.
 When you put on a VR headset, you step into the 360-degree world that you are viewing, making it feel as if you are really there.
 This is the closest thing to actually being in another place that you can get, and it is an incredible way to experience 360-degree content.

 Live 360-Degree Business and Site Meetings

-More and more businesses are using live streaming 360-degree video conferencing to hold meetings in real-time.
-With live 360-degree video, captured by a 360-degree camera (such as a Ricoh Theta or Insta360) you can see all the participants in the meeting as if you were really there, making it easier to connect with them and understand their body language.
+More and more businesses are using live 360-degree video conferencing to hold meetings in real-time.
+With live 360-degree video, captured by a 360-degree camera (such as a Labpano or Insta360) you can see all the participants in the meeting as if you were really there, making it easier to connect with them and understand their body language.

 360-degree meetings are used in industries that rely on site meetings, such as real estate, construction, and manufacturing.
 Site meetings are an essential part of the construction process.
 They allow everyone involved to see the progress of the project and identify any potential problems.
 Traditionally, site meetings have been held in person, but with the advent of 360-degree video conferencing, they can now be held remotely.
 This is a great way to save time and money, as you no longer need to travel to the site in order to attend the meeting.

 360-degree technology have come a long way in recent years and will continue to advance quickly.
 With new applications of the technology as a collaborative tool or in Virtual Reality, we’re sure to see cameras improve in quality and become more affordable.

 Avatour is reshaping the way remote teams collaborate with 360-degree video communication.
 Using live video capture, the Avatour platform brings remote guests to a physical location in real time.